December 28, 1997

 The path of Christian faith is marked with periods of stress, difficulty, pain, and disappointment.
-In Part One of this two-part message, Alistair Begg begins to examine some basic truths regarding God’s providence.
-The believer is not a victim of fate or chance, but can be confident that the Lord is aware of the details of everyday life and is working all things out according to His divine plan.
+In this message, Alistair Begg begins to examine some basic truths regarding God’s providence.
+The believer is not a victim of fate or chance but can be confident that the Lord is aware of the details of everyday life and is working all things out according to His divine plan.

 let me never be put to shame;

 Turn your ear to me,